Salah rules out Liverpool exit

-Salah was recognised for his incredible campaign by claiming a Player of the Season double at Liverpool's end-of-campaign awards on Friday (AEST).
+Salah was recognised for his incredible campaign by claiming a Player of the Season double at Liverpool's end-of-campaign awards on Friday (NZST).

 The Egypt international has scored 43 goals in all competitions in his first season at Anfield, helping Jurgen Klopp's men into the Champions League final.